asanka-code/DFRWS-APAC-23-EM-Workshop/README.md

 ### Getting the Dataset

 In this workshop, we will be using an EM dataset.
 In compressed form, it has a size of arund 12 GB.
-After uncompressing, it will be around 50 GB.
+After uncompressing, it will be around 53 GB.
 There are two ways to get the EM dataset.

 #### Option 1:
-If you are physically attending the workshop in Singapore, there will plenty of USB sticks available to copy the dataset to your computer.
+If you are physically attending the workshop in Singapore, we will provide plenty of USB sticks that have the dataset.
+So, you can simply copy the dataset to your computer during the workshop.

 #### Option 2:
-Download the dataset from the following URL and uncompress it.
-URL to the dataset: https://aseados.ucd.ie/datasets/EMSCA/em-dataset.h5.gz
+If you are joining the workshop remotely (online), or prefer to have the dataset in advance, you can download it from the following URL: https://aseados.ucd.ie/datasets/EMSCA/em-dataset.h5.gz

 See you at the workshop!